Ihnatsevych/crud/README.md

 to run the project correctly you need:
 1. download the project
-2. in the file "db.php" to establish communication with a database
+2. 2. make a dump "garage.sql" and in the file "db.php" set up a connection to the database
 3. run the project on the server